 Let New York Inspire You

 Where else can you spend the morning in an Egyptian temple, the afternoon in a Gothic chapel, and the evening riding a landmarked roller coaster?
 Sure, visiting the Metropolitan Museum of Art, the Cloisters, and Coney Island all in a day would be an epic subway journey, but you have your whole time at Pratt to experience the culture, history, and architecture that make New York City a global destination.
 Approach the city as an extension of campus; visit museums, galleries, neighborhoods, historic houses, parks, botanic gardens, and libraries.
-Take walking tours, attend readings, and watch films.
+Take walking tours, attend readings, and watch films—or check out the Pratt Transit Art tour, with more than 25 artworks by Pratt Institute alumni and faculty.
 It is all a subway ride away.